Call now: 252-767-6166

 If you are pre-Oracle10g you can write your own tables to periodically examine and store object sizes for database growth reports by creating your own STATSPACK extension tables (See book "Oracle Tuning: The Definitive Reference", for ready to use scripts to create a stats$tab_stats and stats$idx_stats tracking tables).

-In Oracle 10g, displaying table growth is easy because the dba_hist_seg_stat tables provides the delta value for every table and index (Note: the "total" columns are not implemented as of Oracle 10.0.2).
+In Oracle 10g and beyond, displaying table growth is easy because the dba_hist_seg_stat tables provides the delta value for every table and index (Note: the "total" columns are not implemented as of Oracle 10.0.2).

 Below is a great script to display table size changes between two periods.